elijamesku/lyra/README.md

 **Automate Knowledge Feeding**: Create a data scraper to gather relevant data from external sources and prepare it in a Botpress-compatible format

-**Streamline Integration**: Use the Botpress API to seamlessly integrate data into the chatbot without manual uploads.
+**Streamline Integration**: Use the Botpress API to seamlessly integrate data into the chatbot without manual uploads

 **Cross-Platform Communication**: Establish robust communication between Linux and Windows systems to enable smooth data transfer and testing.
 Develop a Fully Hosted Solution: Set up a web server (Nginx) to host the chatbot on a Linux machine, ensuring it’s accessible via a browser with a clean and responsive design.